Hexagon/blog/src/posts/guide-to-js/2023-08-30_control-structures.md

 ---
 title: "Control Structures in JavaScript"
-part: 4
+part: 3
+intro: "Control structures in JavaScript dictate how your code runs.
+They decide the flow of operations based on conditions and can repeat sections of code multiple times.
+Let's get a better understanding of these structures, and their conditions."
 ---

-Control structures in JavaScript dictate how your code runs.
-They decide the flow of operations based on conditions and can repeat sections of code multiple times.
-Let's get a better understanding of these structures.

 But first things first - before looking at control structures, it's important to know how conditions work.